JChung-Research/gb-obXML-Converter/README.md

 ## Project Objective
 - Convert gbXML schema into obXML schema using XSLT approach
-- Devlier building information in the gbXML file to the obXML file for inteoperability between Building Informatino Modeling (BIM) and Building Energy Modeling (BEM)
+- Seamlessly deliver building information in the gbXML to the obXML file for enhancing interoperability between Building information modeling (BIM) and Building Energy Modeling (BEM)
-- Develop an API prototype for Architecture, Engineering, Construction, and Operaiton (AECO) experts to adopt this approach in their industrial projects
+- Develop practical applications for Architecture, Engineering, Construction, and Operaiton (AECO) experts to adopt this BIM-OBM-BEM simulation workflow in their industrial projects

 ## Installation libraries using Conda
 1. Download the Conda installer for your OS setup. https://docs.conda.io/en/latest/miniconda.html